Japanese Temari, A Colorful Spin on an Ancient Craft

 The red star outlined with dark yellow is striking against a black background.
-To divide the temari into a simple-10, you will need to place 10 pins around the equator.
+To divide the temari into a simple 10, you will need to place ten pins around the equator.
 Instead of a paper strip, this time use a centimeter tape measure.
 Measure the equator and divide by 10.
 Place the pins this distance apart and wrap the guidelines as before.

 Stitch a 5-pointed star just the same as if you were drawing it on a piece of paper, adding rows outward as you go.